Hyundai delegation calls on Tamil Nadu CM to boost ties | Headlines

 - India

-A delegation from Korean auto major Hyundai led by its Executive Chairman Euisun Chung called on Chief Minister M K Stalin here on Tuesday, the government said.
+A delegation from Korean auto major Hyundai led by its Executive Chairman Euisun Chung called on Chief Minister M K Stalin here on Tuesday, the government said on Tuesday.

 The meeting assumes significance as the automaker has committed investments of Rs 20,000 crore in Tamil Nadu over the next 10 years.
 The investment will be made in phases from 2023 to 2032.

-At the Secretariat here on Tuesday, Minister for Industries T R B Rajaa, along with senior government officials including Chief Secretary Shiv Das Meena, Guidance Tamil Nadu MD and CEO V Vishnu, Industries Department Additional Chief Secretary S Krishnan, met Chung in the presence of Chief Minister Stalin.
+At the Secretariat here, Minister for Industries T R B Rajaa, along with senior government officials including Chief Secretary Shiv Das Meena, Guidance Tamil Nadu MD and CEO V Vishnu, Industries Department Additional Chief Secretary S Krishnan, met Chung in the presence of Chief Minister Stalin.

 During the brief interaction, Chung presented a miniature of the company's popular sports utility vehicle to Stalin.